-Fattoush is a fresh, bright and flavorful Middle Eastern salad made with peak-seasoned veggies, fresh herbs, and crispy pita in a tangy sumac dressing.
-This Fattoush recipe is served over a creamy yogurt-tahini sauce, bringing it up a notch!
+I’m so excited for you to try my Fattoush recipe!
+This family recipe was handed down to me by my Egyptian father and made with peak-seasoned veggies, fresh herbs, and crispy pita in a tangy sumac dressing, served over a creamy tahini yogurt sauce, bringing it up a notch!

 This Fattoush recipe is fresh, light and flavorful, made with chopped vegetables, fresh herbs and toasty pita chips in a tangy sumac dressing, all piled over a creamy yogurt-tahini sauce.